isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>B) Application for Entry Visa (if applicable)</b></i>

 Travellers who are not Singapore Citizens, Permanent Residents or Long Term Pass holders holding passports issued by visa-required countries/regions should apply for an entry visa.
-Travellers who are unsure if they require an entry-visa or wish to apply for a visa may click here for information.
+Travellers who are unsure if they require an entry-visa or wish to apply for a visa may <a href="www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements">click here</a> for more information.

 &#9744;  <i><b>C) Submission of Health Declaration</b></i>